engrafa/markdown/README.md

 # markdown
-A repo where all the markdowns of the articles will be stored.
+A repo where all the markdowns of the articles for yaguide will be stored.